 This event is the inaugural event of the New England Forum for Catholic Social Thought, part of the Lumen Christi Institute’s Program in Catholic Social Thought.

-Andrew J. Bacevich is Professor of International Relations and History at Boston University.
+Andrew J. Bacevich is President of the Quincy Institute for Responsible Statecraft, and Professor Emeritus of International Relations and History at Boston University.
 A graduate of the U.S. Military Academy, he received his PhD in American Diplomatic History from Princeton University.
 Before joining the faculty of Boston University, he taught at West Point and Johns Hopkins.
 Bacevich is the author of Breach of Trust: How Americans Failed Their Soldiers and Their Country (2013), Washington Rules: America’s Path to Permanent War (2010) and The Limits of Power: The End of American Exceptionalism (2008).
 His essays and reviews have appeared in a variety of scholarly and general interest publications including The Wilson Quarterly, The National Interest, Foreign Affairs, Foreign Policy, The Nation,and The New Republic.
 His op-eds have appeared in the New York Times, Washington Post, Wall Street Journal, Financial Times, Boston Globe, and Los Angeles Times, among other newspapers.

 Habib C. Malik is Associate Professor of History and Cultural Studies at Lebanese American University Byblos.
 He holds a PhD in Moder European Intellectual History from Harvard University and has previously taught at the Off Campus Program of the American University of Beirut and the Catholic University of America.
 Dr. Malik has lectured and written widely in both English and Arabic on topics that include the history of ideas, Kierkegaard, existentialism, human rights, the plight of native Middle Eastern Christian communities, Lebanon, and democracy in the Arab world, inter-religious dialogue.
 A human rights activist and founding member of the Foundation for Human and Humanitarian Rights in Lebanon, he is also president and CEO of The Charles Malik Foundation.
 He is author ofIslamism and the Future of the Christians of the Middle East, Between Damascus and Jerusalem: Lebanon and Middle East Peace, and editor of The Challenge of Human Rights: Charles Malik and the Universal Declaration.
 His father, Charles Malik, was instrumental in the drafting of the “Universal Declaration of Human Rights” in 1948.